michelle-miller/assistant-icp/install.md

     If you do not have the Kubernetes command line tool set up, see [Accessing your IBM Cloud Private cluster by using the kubectl CLI ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://www.ibm.com/support/knowledgecenter/en/SSBS6K_2.1.0.3/manage_cluster/cfc_cli.html) for instructions.

 1. Get a certificate from your ICP cluster and install it to Docker or add the {cluster_CA_domain} as a Docker Daemon insecure registry.
-You need must do one or the other for Docker to be able to pull from your ICP cluster.
+You must do one or the other for Docker to be able to pull from your ICP cluster.

     See [Specifying your own certificate authority (CA) for IBM Cloud Private services ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://www.ibm.com/support/knowledgecenter/en/SSBS6K_2.1.0.3/installing/create_ca_cert.html)